TaraNix-Linux/nuuid/README.md

 ## Specifications

-This library follows [RFC 4122], with the following errata taken note of
+This library follows [RFC 9562] (formerly: [RFC 4122]), with the following errata taken note of

-- [Errata 5560][eid5560]
-  - We choose to not touch don't-care bits

-This library also supports [RFC 9562], a "PROPOSED STANDARD" which obsoletes [RFC 4122], and newly provides UUID v6, v7, and v8, with the following errata:

 - N/A

+### Why RFC 9562?

+Despite its current at time of writing status as a "proposed standard", other standards bodies are also adopting it as the canonical reference for what a "UUID" is.
+It is compatible with the old [RFC 4122], but with clearer text and more versions defined.
+As such, as such we also treat it as the canonical reference.

 ## Features / Design Goals